-The library stock is constantly being added to and library staff are always pleased to consider requests for books that the library does not have.
+The library stock is constantly being added to and the English Department is always pleased to consider requests for books that the library does not have.

 Books on loan to other students may be reserved.

 The Library has 8 computers with Internet access.
-At morning break, these can be booked for use during either the first half of lunch (1.10-1.35pm) or the second half of lunch (1.35-2.00pm) that same day.
+At morning break, these can be booked for use during either the first half of lunch (1.15-1.35pm) or the second half of lunch (1.35-1.55pm).